scottprahl/miepython/README.rst

     The backscatter efficiency is 0.573
     The scattering anisotropy  is 0.192

-There are a few short scripts in the github repository.
+There are a few short python scripts in the github repository.

 * `Extinction Efficiency of Absorbing and Non-Absorbing Spheres <https://github.com/scottprahl/miepython/blob/master/miepython/examples/01_dielectric.py>`_